aiuta-com/android-sdk/docs/portal/Writerside/topics/Using-the-Bill-of-Materials.md

 # Using the Bill of Materials

-In addition to the usual dependency plug-in, you can use [Bill of Materials](https://developer.android.com/jetpack/compose/bom) for better versioning of all Fashion SDK dependencies
+In addition to the usual dependency plug-in, you can use [Bill of Materials](https://developer.android.com/jetpack/compose/bom) for better versioning of all Aiuta SDK dependencies

 <tabs>
     <tab title="Gradle (Kotlin)">